GuardianUI/storycheck/README.md

 In order to fund the mock wallet with other tokens (e.g. USDC, DAI, NFTs), the `User Steps` section of the story file should begin with prompts that initiate the funding via front end interactions (e.g. Uniswap flow for ETH/USDC swap).

+### Custom RPC

+Often Web3 Apps use front end libraries such as [wagmi.sh](https://wagmi.sh/react/getting-started) to access current chain state.
+When that is the case, the user story should include the exact RPC URL used by the front end as a prerequisite.
+That allows StoryCheck to intercept all calls directed to the RPC and reroute towards the local blockchain fork.
+This is important to ensure that the app reads and writes from/to the local chain fork.

 ### Example 1.
 Etheremum Mainnet test

 The following example sets up a local fork of ETH Mainnet starting from the latest block using a default RPC.